 Biological anthropology encompasses genetics (the study of gene structure, processes, and patterns of inheritance), paleoanthropology (the study of human and primate evolution in the fossil record), osteology (the study of the skeleton), paleopathology (the study of evidence of disease and trauma in skeletal and fossil remains), primatology (the study of the behavior and ecology of nonhuman primates), and human biology (biocultural study of biological variation in living human populations).
-The department offers training in primate and human evolution, primate behavior and ecology, human variation and ecology and nutritional anthropology.
-Faculty research interests include the following: primate health and disease ecology, general ecology, and conservation biology (with research sites in Madagascar and Vietnam); primate evolution (with research sites in Wyoming and Vietnam); early hominid paleoecology (with study areas throughout Africa); human reproductive and nutritional ecology (with research sites in Colombia and Brazil); and biogeochemical techniques for studying the diets and habitats of modern and fossil fauna.
-Please note that we do not train students specifically in forensics.

-Additionally, the biological faculty have interests and research strengths that cross sub-disciplinary boundaries and foster collaboration with faculty and graduate students in both archaeology and cultural anthropology.
-For example, we share an interest in human ecology, the broad integrative area of anthropology that focuses on the interactions of culture, biology and the environment.
+The biological anthropology faculty at CU have interests and research strengths that cross sub-disciplinary boundaries and foster collaboration with faculty and graduate students in other disciplines and sub-disciplines.
+We share an interest in human ecology, the broad integrative area of anthropology that focuses on the interactions of culture, biology and the environment.
 We also share an interest in the processes of globalization, which are rapidly changing many aspects of the modern world.
-As biological anthropologists, we are well positioned to analyze the impact of globalization on the interaction between biology and behavior, including changes in fertility and mortality rates, nutritional status and disease prevalence.
-We are also well positioned to analyze human and primate adaptations to changing environments and declining biodiversity.
+As biological anthropologists, we are well positioned to analyze the impact of globalization on the interaction between biology and behavior, and to analyze human and primate adaptations to changing environments and declining biodiversity.